Refactor KIRA daemon into sans i/o

 Update: As it stands this is not planed anymore.

-To enable us to remove the legacy TimerRuntime
+To enable us to remove the legacy TimerRuntime some extra things need to be done:

 -

-Introduction of an extra time sub-event of UseCaseEvent
+Introduction of an extra time sub-event of UseCaseEventemitted ifR²/KADreceives a new protocol event. -

 Make each UseCase manage its timers themselves and react to the Time events to determine which timers are overdue.

 This is because currently the pipeline has short-circuits.
 This does not guarantee that every UseCase receives every timed event.
-Also, this keeps the notion intact that a UseCase reacts to one event only at each invocation of handle_event
+Also, this keeps the notion intact that a UseCase reacts to one event only at each invocation of handle_event.